johnhenry/fileable-component-file/static/docs/main.md

 ### transform

-Command will be transformed via given function
+Content will be transformed via given function

 ```javascript